 A commonly known fact is that no matter how much information is brought out there on the terrible side effects of these illicit drugs, that does not stop people from getting intrigued by them or getting their hands on these drugs.
 No matter how much is done by the people or state it does not stop the use of drugs.
 The Federal Prohibition on illicit drugs began in 1971 under President Nixon.
 Some of the issues that the Federal Prohibition on drugs faced included the heavy use of limited resources such as police officers.
 Because police officers now had to focus on catching drug offenders, there was less of a focus on other crimes such as crimes against private property, which sometimes led to a rise in those crimes.
 This focus on drug offenders in the police force did not solve the underlying problem.

-Prisons began to fill up with drug addicts instead of all actual real criminals such as murderers, thieves, assaulters, or people who sold drugs.
-This led to an increase in taxpayer money being spent, because not surprisingly drug addicts require medical attention.
-This, though not as mentioned, is the ugly truth that because drug addicts could go to jail for abusing drugs, people resist getting medical attention or calling 911 when someone in their circle is overdosing.
-This increases deaths due to drugs.
-Overall the federal prohibition on certain drugs has not been successful in decreasing the number of deaths from drugs, the overall problem, and most importantly making it more difficult for people to find them.
+Prisons began to fill up with drug addicts instead of actual real criminals such as murderers, thieves, assaulters, or people who sold drugs.
+This led to an increase in taxpayer money being spent, because not surprisingly enough, drug addicts require medical attention.
+Not as mentioned, an ugly truth of this situation is, because drug addicts could go to jail for abusing drugs, people resist seeking medical attention or calling 911 when someone in their circle is overdosing.
+This increases drug related deaths.
+Overall the federal prohibition on certain drugs has not been successful in decreasing the number of deaths from drugs, the overall problem, and most importantly making it more difficult for people to find drugs.